markblandford/home/src/assets/articles/how-i-practice-tdd/article.md

     void getThemes_themesUnavailable_emptyStringArray() {
         throw new NotImplementedException();
     }
-    // in reality, we would probably have more tests, covering error responses etc.
+    // in reality, we would have more tests,
-}
+    // covering error responses etc.
+    // because we're already thinking about these up-front
+    // (and should be a part of our requirements too) }
 ```